-In information science, connectors, normally called "input-output connectors" (or I/O for short), are interfaces for linking devices by using cables.
+In information science, connectors, normally called input-output connectors (or I/O for short), are interfaces for linking devices by using cables.
 They generally have a male end with pins protruding from it.
-This plug is meant to be inserted into a female part (also called a socket), which includes holes for accommodating the pins.
-However, there are "hermaphroditic" plugs which can act as either male or female plugs, and can be inserted into either one.
+This male plug connector is meant to be inserted into a female part (a female plug connector, also called a socket), that includes holes for accommodating the pins.
+However, there are hermaphroditic plugs which can act as either male or female plugs, and can be inserted into either one.

-The pins and holes in connectors are usually linked to the electric wires which form the cable.
+The pins and holes in connectors are usually linked to the electric wires that form the cable.
 The pin layout describes which pins couple with which wires.

-The computer's motherboard has a certain number of input-ouput connectors located on the "rear panel."
+The computer's motherboard has a certain number of input/output connectors located on the rear panel.

 Most motherboards have the following connectors:

-- Serial port, which uses a DB9 connector, for connecting older devices;
+- Serial port: it uses a DB9 connector, for connecting older devices.

-- Parallel port, which uses a DB25 connector, mainly for connecting old printers;
+- Parallel port: it uses a DB25 connector, mainly for connecting old printers;

-- RJ45 connector (called the LAN port or Ethernet port), for connecting the computer to a network.
-It interfaces with a network card built into the motheboard;
+- RJ45 connector: called the LAN port or Ethernet port, it is used for connecting the computer to a network.
+It interfaces with a network card built into the motherboard;

-- VGA connector (called SUB-D15), used for hooking up a monitor.
-This connector interfaces with the built-in graphics card;
+- VGA connector: called SUB-D15, it is used for hooking up a monitor.
+This connector interfaces with the built-in graphics card.